 Another method for making a picot is done by using the last non-chain stitch made to form the picot loop.
 For example: sc next 3 stitches, ch 3, insert hook in top of last sc made and out through side of same stitch, yarn over and draw through all loops on the hook, (picot complete).
 This method makes a very secure, straight, and snug picot that does not have the unfortunate habit of pulling and tightening the chains causing your work to skew as the first method does.

-I hope youíll try each of these variations, and others as you hear of them, and decide for yourself which ones you like best or which ones you might prefer to use in a given situation.
-You might find, like myself, that you have a favorite picot that youíll use in most all situations that you happen upon.
-Or, you might even invent another way to do a picot.
-If so, I hope youíll share it with the rest of us.
+Try each of these variations and decide for yourself which one you like best or prefer to use in a given situation.
+You might find that you have a favorite technique that you use in the majority of situations that you come across.
+Or, you might discover another way to do a picot.

 If you know of another way to make a picot, please feel free to share.
 Send an email or post it in the forum using the links provided in the right hand column.
 You can also leave questions or comments.